Loweack/SwitchBot-Curtain-3-QuietDrift/README.md

 1. Open **HACS** in Home Assistant.
 2. Go to the **Integrations** section.
 3. Click the menu (three dots) in the top right corner and select **Custom repositories**.
-4. Paste the URL of your GitHub repository.
+4. Paste the URL of this GitHub repository.
 5. Select **Integration** as the category and click **Add**.
 6. Click **Download** on the new "SwitchBot Curtain 3 QuietDrift" card.
 7.  **Restart Home Assistant**.